12 tips to help you reduce your food waste

-5. Store food better
+5. Store food more effectively

 Herbs and salad leaves wilt quickly if not stored properly.
 To make them last longer, wrap herbs in a damp paper towel and store in a sealed container.
 Store salad leaves, such as rocket or baby spinach, between dry paper towels inside an airtight container.

 6. Get creative with leftovers

 Uneaten leftovers make up a huge proportion of food waste.
 Use leftovers to make stocks and soups.
 Turn extra pasta or cooked veggies into frittatas or blend cooked veggies with canned tomatoes to create a veggie-packed pasta sauce.